 tbotprocess itself.
 As these credentials are potentially renewable, and will allow the impersonation of any roles you have assigned to the bot user, they should be treated as exceptionally sensitive.
 The bot's own files are stored by default at

-- Directory destinations: when a directory destination is configured, the bot outputs the role impersonated credentials as files in the specified directory.
+- Output destinations: when a directory destination is configured, the bot outputs the role impersonated credentials as files in the specified directory.

 It is important that we ensure that these files can only be accessed by the fewest number of Linux processes and users on the system as is necessary.